https://morzepcollegecoaching.com/wp-content/uploads/2022/10/study-skills-1024x683.jpg

 Classical and quantum statistical mechanics, well-known models (Ising, percolation, BCS etc.), mean field theory, introduction to the Wilsonian renormalization group.

-4. Particle physics, astrophysics and cosmology
+4. Particle physics and astrophysics

 Elementary particle physics, topics in scattering theory, introduction to astrophysics and astroparticle physics, topics in cosmology.